 Scottish culture and heritage.

-Leave Glasgow and travel north to Loch Lomond, one of Scotland's most beautiful lochs.
+Depart and travel to Loch Lomond, one of Scotland's most beautiful lochs.
 Visit the village of Luss on the banks of the loch.
 This Brigadoon type village is a favourite with all visitors.
 Travel further to Tarbet for a cruise on the loch.
 Continue north leaving Loch Lomond and into the Highlands with its wonderful mountain scenery.
 Glencoe is reached after crossing the Rannoch Moor: a desolate wilderness as far as the eye can see.
 Weather permitting we will have a walk in the Glencoe hills and savour the atmosphere and history.
 It was here in 1692 that the clan Macdonald suffered cruelly at the hands of Government soldiers.
 A short detour takes us to view Castle Stalker in the district of Appin.
 The castle is situated on a small island and the view can be breathtaking.
 Return to the Glencoe area and book into your accommodation for the evening.

 Leave the Glencoe area and travel north to Fort William.
 Ben Nevis, Scotland's highest mountain at 4,406 feet above sea lavel, is here.
 Weather permitting, we can take a mountain gondola ride to 3,000 feet and take in the views and a welcome cup of coffee.
 Continue through the Great Glen and Caledonian Canal to Fort Augustus and Loch Ness.
 Travel along Loch Ness, keeping the camera at the ready for a view of the monster.
 Stop at Urquhart Castle for a short visit and see the monster exhibition at Drumnadrochit.
 We continue now for Inverness the capital of the highlands, which is well worth a visit.
 The last battle on British soil took place here at Culloden Moor in 1746 between the Jacobite forces under Bonnie Prince Charlie and the Hanovarian Government troops under the Duke of Cumberland.
 Visit the 5,000 year old Clava Cairns.
 Return to your accommodation for the night.